 5 For indeed, when we came to Macedonia, our bodies had no rest, but we were troubled on every side.
 Outside were conflicts, inside were fears.

-In this section, Paul resumes his travel itinerary from 2 Corinthians 2:12-13.
+In this section, Paul resumed his travel itinerary from 2 Corinthians 2:12-13.
 Beginning at 2 Corinthians 2:14 through 7:4, the apostle went on a long discourse about his team’s ministry.
-Now he picks up where he left off.
-Paul left Corinth about four years earlier, now he has made his way back to Greece, in Macedonia.
+Now he picked up where he had left off.
+Paul had left Corinth about four years earlier; now he made his way back to Greece, to Macedonia.
 After having no rest about the Corinthians, he received a wonderfully positive report about the church responding well to a letter he sent chastising them for their waywardness.

 5 For indeed,

 These two words hark back to 2 Corinthians 2:12, 13.
 The team had no rest in spirit while in Macedonia.